 Guiwanon Spring Park is located in Luyang, Siquijor.
 The entrance is right on the edge of the main road but it’s not very obvious.
 We had a hard time finding it.
 We passed right by it and we didn’t see it.
 The best thing you can do is to closely follow Google Maps.

 To get to Guiwanon Spring Park, I recommend renting a motorbike.
-We rented ours from our guest house and we used it to explore the entire island.
+We rented ours from our guest house and we used it to explore the mangrove forest and other tourist attractions on the island (Paliton Beach, Cambugahay Falls).
 Renting a motorbike for a day usually costs around 500 PHP.

 If you’re not comfortable driving a motorbike, you can take a tricycle.
 However, this option is a bit more expensive.
 Just make sure to tell your driver to wait for you.